 Our financial statements were prepared using accounting principles generally accepted in the United States of America applicable to a going concern, which contemplate the realization of assets and liquidation of liabilities in the normal course of business.
-We have incurred continuous losses from operations since inception and have an accumulated deficit of \$82,553,308 as of February 28, 2021, compared to \$76,846,124, as of May 31, 2020.
-The report of our independent auditors for the year ended May 31, 2020, contained a going concern qualification.
+We have incurred continuous losses from operations since inception, and have an accumulated deficit of \$92,309,039 as of August 31, 2021, compared to \$92,736,638, as of May 31, 2021.
+We had a working capital deficit of \$631,268 as of August 31, 2021, compared to a working capital deficit of \$1,143,922 at May 31, 2021.
+The report of our independent auditors for the year ended May 31, 2021 contained a going concern qualification.
 Our ability to continue as a going concern must be considered in light of the problems, expenses, and complications frequently encountered by early stage companies.

-Our ability to continue as a going concern is dependent on our ability to generate sufficient cash from operations to meet our cash needs, and to borrow capital and sell equity to support our plans to acquire operating businesses, open processing facilities and finance ongoing operations.
+Our ability to continue as a going concern is dependent on our ability to generate sufficient cash from operations to meet our cash needs, to borrow capital and to sell equity to support our plans to acquire operating businesses, open processing facilities and finance ongoing operations.
 There can be no assurance that we will be successful in our efforts to raise additional debt or equity capital and/or that cash generated by our future operations will be adequate to meet our needs.
 These factors, among others, indicate that we may be unable to continue as a going concern for a reasonable period of time.